GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 Then reload the replication plugin to pick up the new configuration:

 ```
-  ssh -p 29418 localhost gerrit plugin reload replication
+  ssh -p 29418 localhost gerrit plugin reload @PLUGIN@
 ```

 To manually trigger replication at runtime, see
 SSH command [start](cmd-start.md).

-File `replication.config`
+File `@PLUGIN@.config`
 -------------------------

-The optional file `$site_path/etc/replication.config` is a Git-style config file that controls the replication settings for the replication plugin.
+The optional file `$site_path/etc/@PLUGIN@.config` is a Git-style config file that controls the replication settings for the replication plugin.

-The file is composed of one or more `remote` sections, each remote section provides common configuration settings for one or more destination URLs.
+The file is composed of one or more `remote` sections, each remote section provides common configuration settings for one or more source URLs.

 Each remote section uses its own thread pool.
-If pushing to multiple remotes, over differing types of network connections (e.g. LAN and also public Internet), its a good idea to put them into different remote sections, so that replication to the slower
+If fetching from multiple remotes, over differing types of network connections (e.g. LAN and also public Internet), its a good idea to put them into different remote sections, so that replication to the slower